Ping-pong diplomacy: Reactions

-Upon his return to the United States, one of the American players told reporters that the Chinese were very similar to people in the U.S. He said:
+Upon his return to the United States, one of the American players, Glenn Cowan, told reporters that the Chinese were very similar to people in the U.S. He said:

 The people are just like us.
 They are real, they're genuine, they got feeling.
 I made friends, I made genuine friends, you see.
 The country is similar to America, but still very different.
 It's beautiful.
 They got the Great Wall, they got plains over there.
 They got an ancient palace, the parks, there's streams, and they got ghosts that haunt; there's all kinds of, you know, animals.
 The country changes from the south to the north.
 The people, they have a, a unity.
 They really believe in their Maoism.

-Ping-pong diplomacy was successful and resulted in opening the U.S.-PRC relationship, leading the U.S. to lift the embargo against China on June 10, 1971.
+After the American team's visit, China welcomed Americans from diverse backgrounds to visit China, beginning with the biologists Arthur Galston (Yale University) and Ethan Singer (Massachusetts Institute of Technology).They became the first American scientists to visit China since 1949.
+Galston and Singer had sent visa applications to Chinese embassy in Ottawa, Canada, and these applications were approved while they were visiting North Vietnam.
+Galston and Singer immediately traveled to China, where they met with Zhou on May 19, 1971.
+Zhou sought to address American concerns about China by telling them that while the Pacific Ocean was a small pond for the United States, it "was still a huge ocean for the Chinese to cross."
+Zhou stated that China had no desire to be a superpower or send soldiers abroad.
+Galston and Singer conveyed these messages to the American public through a report written by The New York Times a few days after their meeting with Zhou.

 On February 28, 1972, during President Nixon and Henry Kissinger's visit to Shanghai, the Shanghai Communiqué was issued between the U.S. and the PRC.
-The Communiqué noted that both nations would work towards the normalization of their relations.
+The Communiqué noted that both nations would work towards the normalization of their relations regarding economic and cultural contacts.